January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Strategic analysis

-• Ecosystem‑contained rewards encourage repeat usage.
+• Platform credits encourage repeat use.

-• Seamless in‑app referral codes and tracking.
+• Seamless in‑app referral codes reduce friction.

 Actionable takeaways

-1. Segment rewards by user type.
+1. Tailor rewards per user segment.

-3. Localize incentives by market.
+3. Localize offers by city or market.

 3. Slack’s Workspace Invite Model